ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 Suppose a record contains any unboxed field `fld` whose layout is not `value` or a combination of `value` layouts.
-Then, the following restriction applies: All fields occuring after `fld` in the record must be "flat", i.e. the GC can skip looking at them.
+Then, the following restriction applies: All fields occurring after `fld` in the record must be "flat", i.e. the GC can skip looking at them.
 The only options for flat fields are immediates (i.e. things represented as ints at runtime) and other unboxed numbers.